-Amalgam fillings have been used in dentistry for almost 200 years.
+Amalgam fillings have been used in dentistry for over 1300 years.
 They are a metal alloy consisting of approximately 50% mercury and 30% silver, with smaller amounts of other metals such as copper and tin.

 Amalgams were first mentioned in the year 659 in China and 1528 in Germany.

 Amalgam can be durable and may last as a filling up to 20-25 years – sometimes even longer.
 It is easy to work with and relatively inexpensive.